Clinical Associate Professor of Law

 - Simple Directions for Better Time Management and Client Rapport, Family Lawyer Magazine, May 2013.

-- Who are the People in Your Neighborhood?: Balancing The Interests of Clients, Courts and Community Agencies, Co-Presenter, 2014 AALS Conference of Clinical Legal Education, Chicago, Illinois (pending, accepted, April 2014).
+- Who are the People in Your Neighborhood?: Balancing The Interests of Clients, Courts and Community Agencies, Co-Presenter, 2014 AALS Conference of Clinical Legal Education, Chicago, Illinois, April 28, 2014.

 - To SEP or not to SEP?: Creating a One-Time Placement Credit Option to Allow for Future Adoption and Flexibility, Thoughtful Management and Increased Student Opportunities, Co-Presenter, Externships 7 Conference, Denver, Colorado, March 1, 2014.

 - Integrating Social Work Theory and Practice into the Law Clinic Curriculum, Co-Presenter, at the Global Alliance for Justice Education's (GAJE) 7th Worldwide Global Alliance for Justice Education Conference/10th International Journal of Clinical Legal Education Conference, Delhi, India, December 10, 2013.

 - Energy Transfer: Winning Inspirational Techniques, Plenary Session Co-Presenter, 2013 Midwest Clinical Law Teachers Conference, Minneapolis, Minnesota, November 1, 2013.